ppvastar/kedro_to_dataiku/README.md

 Kedro to Dataiku
 ## Convert Kedro project to Dataiku project in minutes

-kedro_to_dataiku is a side product of a project which requires deploying the Kedro project on Dataiku DSS platform.
-After lots of manual trials I finally reached at this automatic software-level solution.
-By this tool, one can deploy a Kedro (>=0.16.5) project on Dataiku DSS instance without modifying the original Kedro project at all.
+ This is a tool to enable one to deploy a Kedro (>=0.16.5) project on Dataiku DSS instance without modifying the original Kedro project at all.

 - Automatic
 - Fast